notacoderr/1vs1/README.md

 ### Commands:
--> /match : join the 1vs1 queue
--> /refarena : reference a new arena.
+-> /match : join the 1vs1 queue (Everyone can use that command) -> /refarena : reference a new arena - OPS only

 ### Notes:
--> Maybe you will find some mistakes in my plugin documentation, it’s just because i’m not english (french :c).

--> You can only change the messages in the plugin source but soon you will can change it in a message config file.
+-> You can now change some messages in messages.yml file.
+We'll add more relating to this soon.

 -> You will able to change the spawn distance in a arena and the timers for the matches in an update soon.

--> Any remarks ?
-Tell me it for a better world x) !
+-> Any remarks?
+Let us know, by opening a new issue.